DiffTune: Auto-Tuning through Auto-Differentiation: Introduction

-To overcome the challenges in the auto-tune scheme, we present {\em DiffTune}: an auto-tune method based on auto-differentiation.
-Our method is inspired by the ``end-to-end'' idea from the learning community.
-Specifically, in the proposed scheme, the gradient of the loss function (evaluating the performance of the controller) with respect to the controller parameters can be directly obtained and then applied to gradient-descent to improve the performance. {\em DiffTune} is generally applicable to tune all the controller parameters as long as the system dynamics and controller are differentiable (we will define ``differentiable'' in Section~\ref{sec: tech background}), which is the case with most of the systems.
+To overcome the challenges in the auto-tuning scheme, we present DiffTune: an auto-tuning method based on auto-differentiation (AD).
+Our method is inspired by the ``end-to-end'' idea from the machine learning community.
+Specifically, in the proposed scheme, the gradient of the loss function (evaluating the performance of the controller) with respect to the controller parameters can be directly obtained and then applied to gradient descent to improve the performance.
+DiffTune is generally applicable to tune all the controller parameters as long as the system dynamics and controller are differentiable (we will define ``differentiable'' in Section~\ref{sec: formulation}), which is the case with most of the systems.
 For example, algebraically computed controllers, e.g., with the structure of gain-times-error (PID~\cite{kumar2021diffloop}), are differentiable.
-Moreover, following the seminal work~\cite{amos2017optnet} that differentiates the \texttt{argmin} operator using the Implicit Function Theorem, one can see that controllers relying on solutions of an optimization problem to generate control actions (e.g., model predictive control (MPC)~\cite{amos2018differentiable,east2020infinite}, optimal control~\cite{jin2020pontryagin,jin2022learning}, control barrier function~\cite{ma2022learning,xiao2021barriernet,xiao2022differentiable,parwana2021recursive}, linear-quadratic regulator (LQR)~\cite{vien2021differentiable}) are also differentiable.
+Moreover, following the seminal work~\cite{amos2017optnet} that differentiates the \texttt{argmin} operator using the Implicit Function Theorem, one can see that controllers relying on solutions of an optimization problem to generate control actions (e.g., model predictive control (MPC)~\cite{amos2018differentiable,east2020infinite}, optimal control~\cite{jin2020pontryagin,jin2022learning}, safe controllers enabled by control barrier function~\cite{ma2022learning,xiao2021barriernet,xiao2022differentiable,parwana2021recursive}, linear-quadratic regulator (LQR)~\cite{vien2021differentiable}) are also differentiable.

-We build {\em DiffTune} by treating the unrolled dynamical system as a computational graph and then apply auto-differentiation to compute the gradient.
-Unlike the commonly used back-propagation scheme, we present an equivalent way of computation, called sensitivity propagation, which propagates the gradient in the forward direction in parallel to the dynamics' propagation.
-The sensitivity propagation is based on the sensitivity equation~\cite{khalil2015nonlinear} for nonlinear dynamical system.
-The unique aspect of the sensitivity propagation lies in its capability to incorporate real systems' data, in which case the computational graph is broken because the new system states are obtained through sensor measurements or state estimation instead of evaluating those from the dynamics.
-On the contrary, the broken computational graph forbids the usage of reverse-mode auto-differentiation, making sensitivity propagation the preferred approach.
+We build DiffTune by unrolling the dynamical system into a computational graph and then applying AD to compute the gradient.
+Since the structure of the dynamics and controller are untouched by the unrolling operation, the system is still interpretable, which is a distinctive feature compared to the NN-structured dynamics or controllers (widely applied in reinforcement learning).
+Furthermore, existing tools that support AD (e.g., PyTorch~\cite{NEURIPS2019_9015}, TensorFlow~\cite{tensorflow2015-whitepaper}, JAX~\cite{jax2018github}, and CasADi~\cite{Andersson2019}) can be conveniently applied for gradient computation.